UndefinedSy/Playground-for-distributed-system/src/raft/README.md

 - [ ] Cluster Membership Change Mechanism
 - [ ] Log Compaction / SnapShot
 - [ ] Move the Persister to a real persistent I/O

+# ISSUEs
+- [ ] When log level switch to LOG_INFO/LOG_DEBUG, there will be too mant logs to print and maybe break the timing, which will cause test failed.